vanus-labs/docs/content/introduction/what-is-vanus.md

 ### Serverless

-The idea of Vanus is create **a fully serverless system**, that can automatically and transparently scale up or down, which lets you only pay for the actual resources needed and up to a 10x reduction in your cost.
+The idea of Vanus is to create **a fully serverless system**, that can automatically and transparently scale up or down, which lets you only pay for the actual resources needed and up to a 10x reduction in your cost.
 Moreover, Vanus provides high availability with near to zero administration, maintenance, or scaling burden, even on-premises.